Fauli/dj-table/README.md

 So before any of the assembly steps are done.
 All pieces are proprely coated.
 Unforunately the sides of the pieces did not come out evenly colored.

-To fix this, I'll sand the sides that are visible after the assembly with a sander and re-paint them.
+To fix this, I'll sand the sides that are visible after the assembly with a sander and re-paint them later.

 ## Metal Parts
 Here is a table listing the metal parts needed for the assembly: